 Calculating carer holiday accrual is a necessary part of managing payroll in your home care agency, but it can be complicated, particularly if you employ hundreds of carers.

-Working out holiday entitlement and pay for carers can be time-consuming, difficult, and often frustrating - but you have a legal obligation to get it right.
+Working out carers allowance holiday entitlement can be time-consuming, difficult, and often frustrating - but you have a legal obligation to get it right.

 In this article, we’ll discuss exactly how to calculate holiday accrual and pay rates and introduce a clever software solution that does the job for you.